 1928 – 1961

-The first logo was a triangular shield with a picture of a ship, the brand name on top, and the Chrysler name on the bottom.
+The first logo was a triangular shield with a ship image, the brand name at the top, and the Chrysler name at the bottom.

-The idea for the name belonged to the head of the parent company Joseph W. Frazer.
-The brand creators wanted the brand to represent all American and indigenous, evoking the association with reliability, strength, and consistency.
+The idea for the name belonged to the head of the parent company, Joseph W. Frazer.
+The brand creators wanted the brand to represent all Americans and indigenous people, evoking reliability, strength, and consistency.
 Therefore, the word Plymouth seemed quite appropriate.

 With such a choice, the founders connected their brand with the country’s birth, making it ancient and purely American.

-When the brand appeared, twine from Plymouth Cordage Company was common, so the word was associated with strength and endurance among the workers and farmers for whom the machines were designed, which they also found useful for forming the brand.
+When the brand appeared, twine from the Plymouth Cordage Company was common, so the word was associated with strength and endurance among the workers and farmers for whom the machines were designed.
+They also found it useful for forming the brand.

-Not surprisingly, the center of the logo’s composition was the same ship that docked off the coast of America in 1620 and brought the founders of New England.
+Not surprisingly, the center of the logo’s composition was the same ship that docked off the coast of America in 1620, carrying the founders of New England.
 It was a wooden merchant ship called the “Mayflower.”

 The ship was small and designed for “middle” class travelers, like the first Plymouth cars.
 The ship’s rocking on the waves hinted at a floating engine.
 The brand was one of the first to attach the engine to rubber straps that dampened its vibrations, increasing travel comfort.